xieyuheng/inner/papers/publish/boundaries-as-types.md

 keywords: [Type theory, Algebraic topology]
 ---

-# TODO
+# Introduction

-- example algebra of 1-dimension
-  - take presentation of group as example
-  - take interesting groups as example (fundamental polygon)
+## The Plan

 A group or a groupoid when defined by a presentation, can be viewed as a vertexes, edges and faces, where edges are the generators, faces are the relations between generators, i.e. 2-dimension cell-complex.

 And the reverse is also true,
 given a 2-dimension cell-complex, one can view it as a groupoid.

 If a 2-dimension cell-complex is a manifold, we can transform it into an equivalent cell-complex which is built from a fundamental polygon, and the study of such groupoid can be reduce to the study of fundamental group of fundamental polygon.

 The presentations of 2-dimension manifold as fundamental group can be normalized, to give a complete classification of 2-dimension manifolds.

 Can we generalize the above to 3-dimension?

 Given a 3-dimension cell-complex, we can view it as a presentation of a 2-dimensional algebraic structure, where elements are faces and relations are bodies.

-  [conjecture]
+**Conjecture:**
 If a 3-dimension cell-complex is a manifold, we can transform it into an equivalent cell-complex which is built from a fundamental polyhedron, but the study of the 2-dimensional algebraic structure can not be reduced to the study of a fundamental group, because a lot of information in the fundamental polyhedron will be lost if we insist on reduce to group.

 But the algebraic structure of fundamental polyhedron is still easier to study than that of general cell-complex.

-  [conjecture]
+**Conjecture:**
 The presentations of 3-dimension manifold as algebraic structure of fundamental polyhedron can be normalized to given a complete classification of 3-dimension manifolds.

+## About Algebraic Structures

+The elements of a groupoid,
+when viewed as a cell-complex, are (undirected) paths built from edges.

+A 3-dimensional cell-complex,
+when viewed as an algebraic structure, its elements are surfaces built from faces.

+For edges, there are only two ways to do composition (this is where the inverse of groupoid elements come from), but for faces, there are more n ways to do composition, where n is the number of edges of the a face.

+New syntactic devices are needed to represent the compositions easily, the new syntactic devices are about placeholder variables and unification, just like the logic variables and unification of relations in logic programming languages like Prolog.
+This syntactic difficulty is the main reason, why higher dimensional algebraic structures are not well studied in the past.

+# TODO

+- example algebra of 1-dimension

+  - take presentation of group as example
+  - take interesting groups as example (fundamental polygon)

 - example algebra of 2-dimension
 - example algebra of 3-dimension -- for `Pi(3)(S(2))`